 – You’re not the kind of person that interests Anne, I said.
 She’s too intelligent, she’s got too much self respect.
 And what about Elsa?
 Did you think about her?
 Can you imagine conversations between Anne and Elsa?
 Me neither!

-– Yes, I didn’t really think about that, he admitted.
+– Yeah, I didn’t really think about that, he admitted.
 It is really a bit disconcerting.
-Cecil, my sweetheart, what if we just return to Paris?
+Cecil, my darling, what if we just go back to Paris?

-He laughed softly whilst rubbing my neck.
+He laughed softly while rubbing my neck.
 I turned to look at him.
-His dark eye sparkling, small odd wrinkles marking their corners, his mouth raised up a bit.
+His dark eyes sparkling, small odd wrinkles marking their corners, his mouth raised up a bit.
 He looked a bit like a faun.
 I laughed with him, like I did each time he found himself in a complicated situation.

 – My old partner in crime, he said.
 What would I do without you?

-And the tone of his voice was so sincere, so tender, that I knew he would be unhappy without me.
+And the tone of his voice was so truthful, so caring, that I knew he would be unhappy without me.
 We spoke of love and its complications late into the night.
 In my father’s eyes, they were imaginary.
-He denied the ideas of faith, seriousness, and engagement.
-He explained to me that they were arbitrary, dead.
+He denied the ideals of faith, seriousness, and engagement.
+He explained to me that they were pointless and dead.
 From anyone but him, this would have shocked me.
-But I knew that for him, this didn’t exclude tenderness, or devotion, feelings that he found a lot easier to come by than he would have liked, since he knew they were temporary.
+But I knew that for him, this didn’t exclude caring, or devotion, feelings that he found a lot easier to come by than he would have liked, since he knew they were temporary.
 And this idea seduced me – short, fast, violent relationships.
 I was not old enough to be attracted by the idea of faithfulness.
-I knew little of love – of hidden meetings, of kisses – and weariness.
+I knew little of love – of sly meetings, of kisses – and tiredness.